TimHanewich/centauri/research/communication/readme2.md

 If the communication between the HL-MCU and LL-MCU begins with "TIMH", that means it is an "internal message", intended to only be shared between them.
 If it does not begin with that, it is merely intended to "pass through" to the remote controller.
 - HL-MCU --> LL-MCU:
     - PING (request for confirmation of life): `TIMHPING\r\n`
-    - Settings Update 2
+    - Settings Update
-    - Desired Rates (normal control)
+    - Desired Rates
 - LL-MCU --> HL-MCU:
     - PONG (confirmation of life): `TIMHPING\r\n`
-    - Status Packet 1
+    - Status